Skip to content

 generate_completion async

-generate_completion(chat_request, graph_registry)
+generate_completion(chat_request, run)

 Generate a chat completion.